 That said, if you would rather be closer to the indoor activities on the ship like dining rooms, promenades, casinos and shopping, these are often on middle decks (usually around decks 5-8, but see the deck plans for your ship).
 If you prefer to be closer to these, then look for a room that’s a deck above these features.

 It’s ideal to get a spot that’s between the middle decks where the indoor activities are located and the higher decks with the pool and outdoor areas.

 What Else to Watch For

 Special Balcony Cabins: Are you sailing in a balcony or suite?
 Due to the unique characteristics of each ship, there are some cabins that have larger balconies or are more private.
-Cabins at the back of the ship can have extended balcony areas and rooms where the ship’s side juts out can give you more space as well.
+Cabins at the back of the ship can have extended balcony areas.
+Rooms where the ship’s side juts out from the rest of the ship can give you more space as well.